This is the story of a filly, who cried a river and looked kinda silly...

 Anime & Manga

 - In Episode 23 of Demashita!
 Powerpuff Girls Z, the entire city of New Townsville literally cries a river after the evil comedian impairs everyone with his misery rays.
+This is also reference to how Lou Gubrious sets his misery rays on Townsville.

 - In an episode of Dragon Ball, when Chi-Chi sees Gohan's blonde hair (at this time, she doesn't know what a Super Saiyan is), she acts shocked and cries because she felt that Gohan became a "punker."